 - This recipe says to let the batter rest for a half an hour before using.
 Again, I’ve done both, allowed it to rest and not.
 I’ve had better results with it resting.
 Fewer bubbles are created when the crepe cooks which leads to fewer holes in the final product.

 - I’ve found that the perfect amount of batter to pour into the pan is a scant 1/4 cup.
 If using a blender for mixing, you can pour it directly into the pan, but I tend to pour not enough or too much.
 So, a scant 1/4 cup full has been the perfect amount.
 “Scant” means to pour the batter into the measuring cup so that it is about 2-3 millimeters under the rim of the cup.

-- I use this crepe pan, and my son uses this small 8-inch skillet when we make them together.
+- I use this crepe pan, and my son uses a small 8-inch skillet when we make them together.
 Both work equally well, but I prefer the crepe pan as I’ve used it for so many years and it’s just easier for me.

 - Pour the batter into the center of the pan and then gently swirl the pan to coat the whole bottom evenly.

-- Once the batter sets for about 30 seconds, I’ll go around to loosen the edges with a spatula similar to this because it has rounded edges and is less likely to put a hole into the crepe.
+- Once the batter sets for about 30 seconds, I’ll go around to loosen the edges with a spatula because it has rounded edges and is less likely to put a hole into the crepe.

 To make savory crepes, simply omit the sugar from the recipe and add your favorite fillings.
 This Monte Cristo Crepe Recipe is stuffed with cheese, ham, and turkey and would be perfect for a brunch.

 If you’re looking for crepes without white flour, try these Buckwheat Crepes that are naturally gluten-free.
 I love that Rebecca put a fried egg in the middle.
 So yummy!